[A/N: If you have already read my other stories, welcome back!

-Between the two of them, with only a little complaining and sobbing from Jonathon, a little grumbling from Susan, and a Myria preoccupied with her new human 'affliction', they managed to prop Jonathon up and assist him out of Small Gods Cemetery where they could flag down a coach to take them all to the Bakery on Body Street where, hopefully, a bed and some willowbark tea would follow in short order.
+Between the two of them, with only a little complaining and whimpering from Jonathon, a little grumbling from Susan, and a Myria preoccupied with her newest human affliction, they managed to prop Jonathon up and assist him out of Small Gods Cemetery where they could flag down a coach to take them all to the Bakery on Body Street where, hopefully, a bed and some willowbark tea would follow in short order.
 Several days of bed rest for Jonathon would be a treat as well.

 Unfortunately, it seemed that reality, or perhaps fate, had other ideas.

 And cheek.
 And diaphragm.
 Though at least for the moment, the pain of having a semi-petrified hand breaking his cheekbone had been far buried under the much greater pain of cracked ribs.

 For a teacher, the survival value of that kind of mental focus can't be overestimated.
 According to Bob's Theory of Devolution, the survival rate of a teacher of youngsters is inversely proportional to how easily distracted said teacher is.
 For example, one who misses the presence of a tack in ones chair has a career expectancy measured in weeks.
 Not noticing that one of the little scamps has put Doctore Wholesome's Alle Naturale Purgative in one's coffee provides a more dramatic problem to deal with.